philthephatman/awesome-hacking-lists/hackwith.md

 ## Python

+- [Tiny-URL-Fuzzer](https://github.com/orangetw/Tiny-URL-Fuzzer) - A tiny and cute URL fuzzer
+- [streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
 - [BackToMe](https://github.com/H0nus/BackToMe) - Little tool made in python to create payloads for Linux, Windows and OSX with unique handler
 - [trevorc2](https://github.com/trustedsec/trevorc2) - TrevorC2 is a legitimate website (browsable) that tunnels client/server communications for covert command execution.
 - [Reverse_DNS_Shell](https://github.com/ahhh/Reverse_DNS_Shell) - A python reverse shell that uses DNS as the c2 channel